 The Connection Between Free Trials & Unethical Customer Service

 “I ordered the trial 12/11/2014.
-I called to cancel because I couldn't see a change I called to cancel and the woman told me maybe you haven't gave it a chance, try it for a little longer and if you still want a refund we will be happy to give a full refund.
-She said to call back before Jan 7th.
-Well I didn't get a chance, I got a package in the mail for more product that I didn't order.
-I called back to tell them and they said oh you missed you deadline to call back.
-I told her that I had until the 7th, she said no, it was the 2nd.
-Needless to say we didn't agree.” – Janice, talking about her experience with DermAktive.
+I called to cancel because I couldn’t see a change...
+The woman told me maybe you haven't [given] it a chance, try it for a little longer and if you still want a refund we will be happy to give a full refund.
+She said to call back before Jan.
+7th.
+Well, I didn’t get a chance, I got a package in the mail for more product that I didn’t order.
+I called back to tell them and they said ‘Oh you missed your deadline to call back.’
+I told her that I had until the 7th, she said “No, it was the 2nd.’
+Needless to say, we didn’t agree.” – Janice, talking about her experience with DermAktive.

 Here at HighYa, we’ve watched (and warned) as hundreds of new trial-only products have emerged on the market; everything from anti-aging products to nutritional supplements.
 With these, you’ll typically be charged a minimal amount up front to cover S&H and will receive a full 30-day supply in return.

 However, once your trial has expired after a period of between 10 and 14 days, you’ll be charged an astronomical amount of money for the full price of the supply you already received, and will also be enrolled in the company’s autoship program.
 This means you’ll continue receiving a regular supply of the product and your credit card will continue being charged until you call to cancel.

 For an in-depth look, here’re 3 great reads to get you up to speed: